-Our Faculty is managed by the Dean, the Vice Dean: Learning and Teaching, the Vice Dean: Research, the Vice Dean: Clinical Services and Social Impact, and the Senior Director: Business Management.
+Our Faculty is managed by the Dean, the Vice Dean: Learning and Teaching, the Vice Dean: Research and Internationalisation, the Vice Dean: Clinical Services and Social Impact, and the Senior Director: Business Management.

-Our Faculty consists of fourteen academic departments, each of which is managed by an executive departmental head, and one centre.
+Our Faculty consists of fifteen academic departments, each of which is managed by an executive departmental head.
 These are:

 - Anaesthesiology and Critical Care;

 - Biomedical Sciences;

-- Centre for Health Professions Education;

 - Exercise, Sport and Lifestyle Medicine;

 - Family and Emergency Medicine;

-- Global Health:
+- Global Health;

 - Health and Rehabilitation Sciences;

+- Health Professions Education

 - Medical Imaging and Clinical Oncology;

 - Medicine;

 - Nursing and Midwifery;

 - Obstetrics and Gynaecology;

 - Paediatrics and Child Health;

 - Pathology;

 - Psychiatry; and

 - Surgical Sciences.